Embedded contact homology of prequantization bundles: The many flavors of

+where $(e(p)-1)$ is the ramification index at $p$.
 Since we are assuming $g\geq1$, the right hand side is at most zero, therefore (\ref{eqn:RHcontra}) is a contradiction.
-Therefore, if $\ds$ is a cylinder, then $C$ has degree zero.
+Thus $\deg(C)=0$, so that Riemann-Hurwitz does not apply.

 For the opposite implication, assume $\op{deg}(C)=0$.
-Because $I(C)=1$, the curve $C$ is embedded and has $\op{ind}(C)=1$, by Proposition \ref{lowiprop}.
-By the ECH index inequality, Theorem \ref{ECH-ineq}, the positive and negative partitions of the ends of $C$ must equal the positive and negative partitions defined in Definition \ref{def:part}.
+Because $I(C)=1$, Proposition \ref{lowiprop} implies that either $C$ is a trivial cylinder (in which case we are done, so we will assume $C$ is not a trivial cylinder), or $C$ is embedded and has $\op{ind}(C)=1$.
+By the ECH index inequality, Theorem \ref{thm:indexineq}, the positive and negative partitions of the ends of $C$ must equal the positive and negative partitions defined in Definition \ref{def:part}.
+Since we do not want to assume that $J$ is generic, in this setting the argument carries through as explained in \cite[Rmk.
+5.10]{calabi}.
+One should argue as in Step 2 of the proof of \cite[Lem.
+5.23]{calabi}.

 By Example \ref{ex:partitions} and the analogous result for $\vartheta$ slightly smaller than zero, i.e.